Republic of Ragusa: Decline of the Republic

 In 1683 the Ottomans were defeated in the Battle of Kahlenberg outside Vienna.
-The Field marshal of the Austrian army was Ragusan Frano Đivo Gundulić.
+The field marshal of the Austrian army was Ragusan Frano Đivo Gundulić.
 In 1684, the emissaries renewed an agreement contracted in Visegrád in the year 1358 and accepted the sovereignty of Habsburg as Hungarian Kings over Ragusa, with an annual tax of 500 ducats.
-At the same time Ragusa continued to recognize the sovereignty of the Ottomans, a common arrangement at the time.
+At the same time, Ragusa continued to recognize the sovereignty of the Ottomans, a common arrangement at the time.
 This opened up greater opportunities for Ragusa ships in ports all along the Dalmatian coast, in which they anchored frequently.
-In the Treaty of Karlowitz (1699), the Ottomans ceded all of Hungary, Transylvania, Slavonia, Dalmatia and Podolia to the victorious Habsburgs, Venetians, and Poles.
 After this, Venice captured a part of Ragusa's inland area and approached its borders.
 They presented the threat of completely surrounding and cutting off Ragusa's trade inland.
 In view of this danger and anticipating the defeat of the Ottomans in 1684 Ragusa sent emissaries to Emperor Leopold in Vienna, hoping that the Austrian Army would capture Bosnia.
-Fortunately for the Republic, the Ottomans retained control over their hinterland.
-With the 26 January 1699 peace agreement, the Republic of Ragusa ceded two patches of its coast to the Ottoman Empire so that the Republic of Venice would be unable to attack from land, only from the sea.
+Unfortunately for the Republic, the Ottomans retained control over their hinterland.
+In the Treaty of Karlowitz (1699), the Ottomans ceded large territories to the victorious Habsburgs, Venetians, Poles, and Russians, but retained Herzegovina.
+The Republic of Ragusa ceded two patches of its coast to the Ottoman Empire so that the Republic of Venice would be unable to attack from land, only from the sea.
 One of them, the northwestern land border with the small town of Neum, is today the only outlet of present-day Bosnia and Herzegovina to the Adriatic Sea.
-The southeastern border village of Sutorina later became part of Montenegro, which has coastline to the south.
+The southeastern border village of Sutorina later became part of Montenegro, which has a coastline to the south.
 After the treaty, Neum and Sutorina were attached to Sanjak of Herzegovina of Bosnia Eyalet.
 Ragusa continued its policy of strict neutrality in the War of Austrian succession (1741–48) and in the Seven Years' War (1756–63).

 In 1783, the Ragusan Council did not answer the proposition put forward by their diplomatic representative in Paris, Frano Favi, that they should establish diplomatic relations with America, although the Americans agreed to allow Ragusan ships free passage in their ports.

 The first years of the French war were prosperous for Ragusa.
 The flag of Saint Blaise being neutral, the Republic became one of the chief carriers of the Mediterranean.
-The Continental blockade was the life of Ragusa; and before the rise of Lissa the manufactures of England, excluded from the ports of France, Italy, Holland, and Germany, found their way to the centre of Europe through Saloniki and Ragusa.
+The Continental Blockade was the life of Ragusa; and before the rise of Lissa the manufacturers of England, excluded from the ports of France, Italy, Holland, and Germany, found their way to the center of Europe through Saloniki and Ragusa.